 After seeing it on plenty a Kardashian Instagram, we started to get curious.
 What exactly is waist training?
-And does it actually work?
+And does waist training actually work?
 So, just in time for bikini season, we called in topical expert Vanna B, author of Waist Training 101: A Guide to Using Corsets to Slim Your Waistline to give us the low down on this new beauty fix.

 So how does waist training work?